ayonli/grpc-async/README.md

 7. For duplex calls, instead of listening to the `data` event for responses, again, we use the `for await` statement to receive the responses yielded by the server.

-#### Tips of Service Class

-A class instance holds its own internal state, for example, we can store some data in a property and use it whenever we need it.
-And we can use `this` keyword to access other methods inside the class (as the above example demonstrates).

-However, if we're going to use the class, make sure the following rules are
-honored:

-- The constructor of the class takes no arguments (`0-arguments` design).
-- Only the RPC functions are modified public (they're the only ones accessible outside the class scope).

 ## API